eacarvalho/spring-rest-movie/README.md

 The project spring-rest-movie provides REST services for create, update, delete and search for movies that you like and want keeping as a record.

 # Technologies
-Built using maven, java 8, spring-boot 1.3, spring-boot-actuator, spring-mvc, spring-data, querydsl and lombok accessing NoSQL MongoDB 3.0.6.
+Built using maven, java 8, spring-boot 1.3, spring-boot-actuator, spring-mvc, spring-data, swagger 2, querydsl and lombok accessing NoSQL MongoDB 3.0.6.

 # Travis CI (Continuous Integration)
 Using Travis as CI accessing https://travis-ci.org/eacarvalho/spring-rest-movie